 Maintaining your lawn is more than just mowing, watering and laying down new fertilizer every once in a while.
-When the soil your grass sits in becomes dense, the amount of aeration decreases.
-This means that important nutrients, water and air have a harder time passing through the soil.
-This can often lead to uneven growth in your lawn, stagnation in water on top of the soil, and your grass looking more dull.
+When the soil on your grass becomes dense, the amount of aeration decreases.
+This means that important nutrients, water, and air have a harder time passing through the soil.
+This can often lead to uneven growth in your lawn, stagnation in the water on top of the soil, and your grass looking duller.
 Using manual lawn aerators is a simple and affordable way to alleviate this problem.
 The work simply by poking holes into the soil and pulling it out, thereby reducing the density of the soil.

 There are several types of hand aerators available on the market.
-Simple manual core aerators are designed with a foot rest that give you greater driving force as you step on it.
+Simple manual core aerators are designed with a foot rest that gives you greater driving force as you step on it.
 They will also remove small bits of soil each time Look for ones with comfortable grips, and built with strong materials.
-Lawn spike style models do not pull out dirt, but are sufficient if you just want to loosen the soil underneath.
-There are also other models that are effective for aerating compost, if you are interested in making your own organic fertilizers.
+Lawn spike style models do not pull out dirt but are sufficient if you just want to loosen the soil underneath.
+There are also other models that are effective for aerating compost if you are interested in making your own organic fertilizers.

 Table of Contents